All Hallows' School: Relocation to Duncan's Hill

 In 1863, with pupils and sisters growing in numbers, it was soon realised that a suitable place for a convent must be found.
 It was envisaged that a small House of Mercy would be established on the site of what would become All Hallows' School.
 1 November 1863 saw the transfer of the party from a small structure adjacent to what is now Saint Stephen's Cathedral to 'Adderton House' overlooking the Brisbane River from high upon Duncan's Hill.

 The Bishop has lately purchased the finest house and situation in Brisbane for a convent.
 The purchase money is 6,000 – where it is to come from I know not – but I trust God will send it.
 As soon as we get into it, we are to commence a House of Mercy ...
 The constant influx of Emigrants renders a House of Mercy desirable but it will not be a big one.

 Mother Vincent Whitty marvelled at the position of the new house in a way that many visitors to the school have done since 1863.
 Writing to Ireland with news of the move to Duncan's Hill she stated:

 I wish I could give you an idea of the beauty of the situation of this house.
 The view of the river from the Balcony is lovely and in the distance the thick bush, is here and there cleared away, with the town at one side of the River, it certainly is very beautiful.

 Adderton House

 Adderton House was constructed in 1858 by John Petrie for George Fullerton.

 St Ann's Industrial School

 St Ann's Industrial School was opened on 15 July 1894 by the Governor of Queensland Henry Wylie Norman.
 Its purpose was to provide a home and education to neglected or delinquent girls.
 It was designed by architect F. D. G. Stanley.
 In the 1940s it was partially converted to a boarding house for young women working in the Brisbane central business district or studying at the University of Queensland.
 In 1964 it was remodelled as classrooms for the All Hallows' School.

 House system

 All Hallows' has a mixed age house structure.
 Every student and staff member belongs to one of the eight houses which are named after people or places within the history of the school.
-Each house is given a color.
+Each house is given a colour.